Applies To: Windows Server 2016 and Windows 10

 KDC support for both UPN and Subject Alternate Names (SAN)

-Beginning with Windows Server 2016, domian controllers have support for Key Trust account mapping as well as fallback to AltSecID when there is a User Principal Name (UPN) in the SAN.
+Beginning with Windows Server 2016, domian controllers have support for Key Trust account mapping as well as fallback to existing AltSecID and User Principal Name (UPN) in the SAN behavior.
 When UseSubjectAltName is set to:

 - 0: Explicit mapping is required.
 Then there must be either: